Bonney96/the-bonney-lab/content/Projects/EpiBench/epibench-technical-requirements.md

 ![EpiBench Technical Setup](https://via.placeholder.com/800x400?text=EpiBench+Technical+Setup)

 *This note outlines the technical requirements and setup process for EpiBench.
 Since this is an active project, requirements may evolve—check back for updates.
-Last updated: {{date}}*
+Last updated: 2024-09-20*

 ## Hardware Requirements